Staff Frequently Asked Questions

 How much will I be paid?

-Salaries at Night Eagle are comparable with other New England camps and are based on age, experience, certifications, skills, responsibility, and number of years on the Night Eagle staff.
-Benefits include food and board, limited health/accident insurance coverage, and Workers' Compensation insurance during your stay at camp.
+Night Eagle offers a competitive pay scale that is comparable with other New England camps.
+Salaries begin at $300 per week with additional pay based on age, experience, education, certifications, responsibilities, and number of years on the Night Eagle staff.
+Benefits include tipi and board, limited health/accident insurance coverage, and Workers' Compensation insurance during your stay at camp.

 Workers' Compensation Insurance is provided to cover accidents or illness incurred while working at camp.
 Limited health and accident insurance is also provided for all staff members.
 However, this insurance does not cover pre-existing conditions (e.g. allergies) or major medical problems.
 As this coverage is limited, we strongly urge you to have your own personal health insurance in place for any major health expenses.